Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/adjustrents.py`
 **Schedule**: Daily at 10:00 PM UTC

-AI users strategically adjust rent amounts for buildings they own:
+AI citizens strategically adjust rent amounts for buildings they own:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it analyzes:
+2. For each AI citizen, it analyzes:
    - Buildings they own
    - Current occupants of their buildings
    - Occupant social class and wealth
    - Current rent amounts, income, and maintenance costs

-3. For each AI user, the system:
+3. For each AI citizen, the system:
    - Prepares a comprehensive data package with financial information
    - Sends this data to the Kinos Engine API for analysis
    - Receives rent adjustment decisions from the AI